steve-ad-s/crypto-dictionary/candlesticks/TweezerBottoms.md

 ![[tweezer Tops and Bottoms.png]]

-The Tweezer Bottom is a two-candle (or sometimes multi-candle) bullish reversal pattern that occurs at the bottom of a downtrend.
-The pattern is formed when two or more candles have matching lows, indicating a strong level of support.
+Tweezer Bottoms is a two-candle bullish reversal pattern that occurs at the bottom of a downtrend.
+It consists of two candles that have the same (or very nearly the same) low.

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Double-Candle Bullish Reversal

 ## Logical Behavior

-The Tweezer Bottom pattern signifies a standoff at a low point where the bears are unable to push prices any lower.
+The Tweezer Bottom pattern signifies a strong support level.

 1.  **First Candle (Bearish):** Typically, the first candle is a strong bearish candle that continues the downtrend, making a new low.
 2.  **Second Candle (Bullish):** The second candle attempts to surpass the low of the first candle but fails, hitting the exact same low before reversing.
 The second candle is often a bullish candle (like a [[Hammer]] or a [[Doji]]), which makes the pattern more significant.